ray-project/ray/doc/source/cluster/kubernetes/user-guides/logging.md

 :::

 ## Ray log directory
 By default, Ray writes logs to files in the directory `/tmp/ray/session_*/logs` on each Ray pod's file system, including application and system logs.
-Learn more about the {ref}`log directory and log files <logging-directory>` before you start to collect the logs.
+Learn more about the {ref}`log directory and log files <logging-directory>` and the {ref}`log rotation configuration <log-rotation>` before you start to collect the logs.

 ## Log processing tools
 There are a number of open source log processing tools available within the Kubernetes ecosystem.
 This page will shows how to extract Ray logs using [Fluent Bit][FluentBit].